 - They won’t damage your cabinets.

-- They will only work on cabinets that have knobs which are right next to each other.
+- They’ll only work on cabinets that have knobs which are right next to each other.

 - Although the locks will keep your kids out, the cords will lure your kids in — they’ll want to check them out.

 While many cabinet locks give you two choices of colors, this type goes a little further.
-It gives you four different colors so you have a better chance at finding a color that will go with your decor in your house.
+It gives you four different colors, so you have a better chance at finding one that goes with your decor in your house.

 You can also get these in packs of two or six.
-It’s nice that they offer a pack with smaller quantities so you aren’t stuck paying for a bunch of extra cabinet locks you don’t need when you only want one or two instead.
+It’s nice that they offer a pack with smaller quantities so you aren’t stuck paying for a bunch of extra locks you don’t need.

 While these will stump small children, adults can open them with only one hand, which is great for busy moms who frequently have their babies in their arms.

-These don’t require any drills or special tools.
-They use adhesive to stick to your cabinets.
+These also don’t require any drills or special tools, since they use an adhesive to stick to your cabinets.